featuremine/tutorials/market-data01-feedhandler/README.md

 ### **Getting Started**

-To facilitate this tutorial, we've created a repository containing all essential code snippets.
+We've created a repository containing all essential code snippets to facilitate this tutorial.
 Before diving in, ensure you've installed [git](https://git-scm.com/downloads), [CMake](https://cmake.org/download), and a C++ compiler toolchain.
 This project is compatible with contemporary Linux and MacOS setups.
 For Windows users, consider using either the Windows Subsystem for Linux (WSL) or a Docker container.

-Kick off by cloning the repository and setting up the build environment:
+Kick-off by cloning the repository and setting up the build environment:
 ```bash
 git clone --recurse-submodules https://github.com/featuremine/tutorials
 cd tutorials